anuragregmi/imageV/README.md

       </body>
     </html>
 ```
+## Customization
+	<h2>Editing your images in webpage</h2?

    You can also add a select button to your image by uncommenting some comments in imageV.js
-<br>in line 29
+   <br>in line 33
 ```
 /* + "<button class=\"btn-floating round\" onclick=\"myfunction(slideIndex)\" style=\"position:absolute;top:90%;left:45%;width:10%\">Select</button>\"*/
 ```
-in 67
+  in 71
 ```
 /* else if (event.keyCode == 13)//for enter
                 {